 You can anticipate to acquire your qualifications in weeks, not years, depending on your relevant experience and documentation.
 RPL is also less expensive than typical programs because you only pay for the evaluation of your documentation rather than the complete course, why pay for something you already know!
 Furthermore, it provides an opportunity to be formally recognised for your charity or volunteer work in way that can help boost your career and resume.

 How RPL Works:

 The first step is to complete our FREE RPL assessment form.
 This will start the process and give you an idea of what you could be eligible for.
-Part of this process involves adding as much evidence of your volunteer work as possible.
-The more the better!
+This process involves adding as much evidence of your volunteer work as possible.
+The more, the better!

 Our team then evaluates your documentation to see if it satisfies the learning outcomes for any of our courses.
 If there is any issue or if more documentation is required, we’ll reach out to discuss.

 Depending the evidence and if it meets all required learning outcomes, we provide a list of eligible qualifications.
 Some more advanced certificates may require minimal additional study.
 This will be covered and explained as part of the RPL process.

 You select the qualification you’d like and pay the required fee.
 Your email address will receive electronic copies, and your postal address will receive hard copies.
 That’s it; you’re done!